 - 1. Looked after and previously looked after children

 - 2. Exceptional social/medical need

 - 3. Children of a member of staff

 - 4. \Children attending Earlswood Infant School

 - 5. Siblings not admitted under 3 above

-- 6. Children for whom Earlswood Junior School is their nearest school

-- 7. Any other children
+- 6. Any other children

 \ Criterion 4 will only apply to children who attend Earlswood Infant School in Year 2 and will not be applied once a child has left this school